-1. Log on as administrator (jasperadmin).
+1. Log in as the system administrator (superuser).

-- Select View > Repository, right-click a folder's name, and select Add Resource > Data Source from the context menu. - 3.
+- 2. Enable JDBC driver uploads, as described in Enabling JDBC Driver Uploads. - 3.
+Select View > Repository, right-click a folder's name, and select Add Resource > Data Source from the context menu.
+Alternatively, you can select Create > Data Source from the main menu on any page. - 4.
 In the Type field, select JDBC Data Source.
-The page refreshes to show the fields necessary for a JDBC data source. - 4.
-The drop-down selector for the JDBC Driver field shows the available JDBC drivers and those that are not installed. - 5.
+The page refreshes to show the fields necessary for a JDBC data source. - 5.
+The dropdown selector for the JDBC Driver field shows the available JDBC drivers and those that are not installed. - 6.
 To update a driver that has already been installed, select it from the list, then click Select Driver.
 The Select Driver dialog appears and notifies you that selecting a driver will overwrite the existing one.

-Figure 4-7 Updating a JDBC Driver
+Figure 39: Updating a JDBC Driver

-- 6. In the Select Driver dialog, click Browse to locate the JAR file for the new driver. - 7.
-Click Upload to replace the existing driver and make it available immediately. - 8.
-You can now use this driver to create a data source.
+- 7. In the Select Driver dialog, click Browse to locate the JAR file for the new driver. - 8.
+Click Upload to replace the existing driver and make it available immediately. - 9.
+You can now use this driver to create a data source, and the driver will be installed when other administrators create data sources.